LogoLogo

 There are several endpoints corresponding to events in the Manifest configuration.

-Each endpoint receives an appropriate X-APP-TOKEN HTTP header with JWT that allows authentication of the caller.
+Each endpoint receives an appropriate X-APP-TOKEN HTTP header with JWT that allows of the caller.

 JWT for all synchronization endpoint requests is extended with an extra context claim synchronization_id.